Tumor Cells Get Hooked on Cancer Drugs, Meet Their Demise - D-brief

 Cancerous tumor cells get addicted to the very drugs meant to eradicate them.

 It’s an ironic twist in the field of cancer treatment.
-A small percentage of tumor cells can possess a resistance to cancer-fighting drugs, allowing tumors to return after treatment has stopped.
+A small percentage of tumor cells can possess a resistance to cancer-fighting drugs, rendering treatments ineffective.
 These few cells usually possess a mutation that renders them immune, but the protection comes at a cost.
 To withstand the drug regimen, the cells must alter their metabolisms to adapt to the new environment.
-This effectively makes them reliant on the cancer drugs for survival, and when patients stop taking the drugs, these cells usually die.
+This effectively makes them reliant on the cancer drugs for survival, and when the treatment is cut off, they will die.

 Going on Holiday